 Here are the 5 best ways to show “love” to your existing employees:

-Be a person they know they can go to if any questions are had.
+Once you know the employee on a more personal level, be a person they know they can go to if any questions are had.
 It is very important to do things that will make a difference in your employees' lives and the best way to do that is to give them the confidence of knowing they have a strong support system at work.

 It doesn’t have to be expensive or grand, but even the smallest of gestures to show care and concern can go the longest way.
 You can begin by asking the question, “Is there anything you need from me?”